jamiesmith/astrosaloon/_posts/2018-03-30-pulled-the-trigger.md

 - A way to _power_ all of this
 - Dew prevention

 Yeah, there are many other little things here and there.
-But how much could those things add up to :zap:?
+But how much could those things add up to :moneybag:?